muellerluke/code-challenge/README.md

 ## Task
 * You're going to make an express server that interacts with the Star Wars API (link above).
 You'll be using the "People" endpoint and the "Planets" endpoint.
-* The server should expose the following 2 endpoints:
+* Your server should expose the following 2 endpoints:
 ```
 /people
 /planets